Towards Logarithmic GLSM: The r-spin case: Stable log maps with uniform maximal degeneracy

 where the vertical arrows are given by (\ref{equ:forget-max}), and the two horizontal arrows of the right square are induced by the canonical strict morphism $Y \to \cA$.
-Note that imposing a curve class and requiring underlying maps being stable are both representable by open embeddings.
-The followig is an immediate consquence of the above theorem.
+Note that imposing a curve class and requiring the underlying maps be stable are both representable by open embeddings.
+The following is an immediate consequence of the above theorem.

 \begin{theorem} The canonical morphism $\scrU(Y,\beta) \to \scrM(Y,\beta)$ is a proper, representable and log \'etale morphism of log Deligne--Mumford stacks.
 In particular, $\scrU(Y,\beta)$ is of finite type if $\scrM(Y, \beta)$ is so. \end{theorem}